jordansissel/sysadvent/2011/04/article.md

 mismatches, or other relationship problems.

 A common practice here is to mirror packages locally in your infrastructure.
-This enables you to survive upstream failures (like package corruption, outages, etc).
+This enables you to survive upstream failures (like package removal, outages, etc).
 Tools like mrepo (for rpm) and rsync will help you here as most package repositories support rsync.

+Rolling your own package repository can be done with mrepo and creatrepo for rpm/yum.
+For Debian (dpkg/apt-get), apt-ftparchive or reprepro are useful.

 ## Building Packages

 Have you ever needed a piece of software (or specific version) not available in your upstream package repository?
 You don't want to be at the mercy and whims of upstream.
-Your own software policies and needs are likely to be different (and even in conflict) with Debian or Ubuntu's packaging policies and culture.
+Your own software policies and needs are likely to be different (and even in conflict), for example, with the packaging policies and cultures of Debian, Red Hat, FreeBSD, Ubuntu, or whoever is your package provider.

 Given this likely mismatch in your needs and upstream's available software, it is worth your time learning how to build packages and how to host them internally